 To ensure that the course content is as up-to-date and relevant to current teaching theory and practice as possible, this course will be re-validated at least every five years, or sooner if external changes require it.

-School placements may be 1 hour and/or approximately a 40 miles radius from a student’s term time address.
+School placements may be up to 1 hour 30 minutes radius from a student’s term time address.

 The course draws on your experience and links this with a research-informed approach, which allows you to develop a critical understanding of primary education.
 You can expect to be introduced to a wide variety of disciplines, including aspects of pedagogy, curriculum subject knowledge and classroom management.